CatelloTheDataProjectManager/Machine-Learning/README.md

 # Machine Learning 🤖

-In real life, I was led to create and generate forecasts through modeling, as well as analyze sentiments and recurring themes in messages between customers and customer service.
+In real life, I was led to create and generate revenue forecasts through modeling.
+Additionally, I analyzed sentiments and recurring themes in messages between customers and customer service representatives.

 ## Data Mining 📊